josevelaz/ISG/docs/commands.md

-# Command Reference for isg
+# Command Reference for svg-component-library-creator

 TODO: Add your command reference here